mathewlewallen/Ready-To-Deploy-SaaS-Template/README.md

 - Auth via Email/Password, Google, Github, Discord

 ## Overview
-Cloud Context is a modern web application that helps developers understand and manage their cloud infrastructure.
+Cloud Context is a modern web application that helps developers understand and manage their codebase.
+The template is the core code for the SaaS portion of Cloud Context.

 ## Features
 - 🔐 Authentication & Authorization